Ladin language: Ampezzan Group

 Spoken in Cortina d'Ampezzo (Anpezo), similar to Cadorino dialect.

 Even in Valle di Zoldo (from Forno-Fôr upwards) there are elements of the Ampezzan Group.

 Cadorino Group

 Spoken in Cadore and Comelico and best known as Cadorino dialect.

 Nones and Solandro Group

-In Western Trentino, in Non Valley, Val di Sole, Val di Peio, Val di Rabbi, and part of Val Rendena, detached from the dolomitic area, dialects are spoken that are often considered to be part of the Ladin language (Anaunic Ladin), but enjoy strong influences from Trentinian and Eastern Lombard dialects.
+In Western Trentino, in Non Valley, Val di Sole, Val di Peio, Val di Rabbi, and part of Val Rendena, detached from the Dolomitic area, dialects are spoken that are often considered to be part of the Ladin language (Anaunic Ladin), but have strong influences from Trentinian and Eastern Lombard dialects.

 Sample texts

 Lord's Prayer

 The first part of the 'Lord's Prayer' in Standard Ladin, Latin, and Italian for comparison, as well as other Romance languages and English: